Secondlang

 fib(10)

 The programs are nearly identical.
-Type annotations are the only difference, but they unlock compile-time safety and native code generation.
+Type annotations are the only difference, but they give us compile-time safety and native code generation.

 Project Structure